Priscilla and Aquila: Priscilla

 Priscilla was a woman of Jewish heritage and one of the earliest known Christian converts who lived in Rome.
 Her name is a Roman diminutive for Prisca which was her formal name.
 She is often thought to have been the first example of a female preacher or teacher in early church history.
 Coupled with her husband, she was a celebrated missionary, and a friend and co-worker of Paul.

 While the view is not widely held among scholars, some scholars have suggested that Priscilla was the author of the Book of Hebrews.
-Although acclaimed for its artistry, originality, and literary excellence, it is the only book in the New Testament with author anonymity.
+Although acclaimed for its artistry, originality, and literary excellence, it is one of the few books in the New Testament with author anonymity.
 Hoppin and others suggest that Priscilla was the author, but that her name was omitted either to suppress its female authorship, or to protect the letter itself from suppression.

 She is the only Priscilla named in the New Testament.
 The fact that she is always mentioned with her husband, Aquila, disambiguates her from different women revered as saints in Catholicism, Orthodoxy and Lutheranism, such as (1) Priscilla of the Roman Glabrio family, the wife of Quintus Cornelius Pudens, who according to some traditions hosted St. Peter circa AD 42, and (2) a third-century virgin martyr named Priscilla and also called Prisca.